 When the derivative financial instrument no longer qualifies as an effective hedge, or when the hedging instrument is sold or terminated prior to maturity, hedge accounting, if applicable, is discontinued prospectively.
-Accumulated other comprehensive income (loss) related to a foreign exchange forward contract and interest swap hedges that cease to be effective are reclassified in the consolidated statement of income under foreign exchange gain or loss and financial expenses respectively in the periods during which the cash flows constituting the hedged item affect income.
-Furthermore, if the hedged item is sold or terminated prior to maturity, hedge accounting is discontinued, and the related accumulated other comprehensive income (loss) is then reclassified in the consolidated statement of income at the original maturity date of the hedged item.
+Accumulated other comprehensive income related to a foreign exchange forward contract or interest swap hedges that cease to be effective is reclassified in the consolidated statement of income under foreign exchange gain or loss and financial expenses respectively in the periods during which the cash flows constituting the hedged item affect income.
+Furthermore, if the hedged item is sold or terminated prior to maturity, hedge accounting is discontinued, and the related accumulated other comprehensive income is then reclassified in the consolidated statement of income.